 - Broken teeth and tooth decay – When teeth are broken, chipped, have worn-down fillings and crowns, these situations can leave the dentin exposed, causing sensitivity.
 Typically, the sensitivity will only be felt in one particular tooth or region of the mouth.

 How Sensitive Teeth are Diagnosed

 Make an appointment with your dentist if you are experiencing tooth sensitivity for the first time.
-Your dentist will look at the health of your teeth and check for potential issues such as loose fillings, cavities, gum disease, or recessed gums.
+Your dentist will look at your teeth’ health and check for potential issues such as loose fillings, cavities, gum disease, or recessed gums.

 Treatment for Sensitive Teeth

-- Fluoride gel – This is a technique performed at the dentist, which strengthens the enamel and reduces the transmission of sensitivity.
+- Fluoride gel – This is a technique performed at the dentist, strengthening the enamel and reducing the transmission of sensitivity.

-- Desensitizing toothpaste – This type of toothpaste contains compounds that block the delivery of sensation from the surface of the tooth to the nerve.
+- Desensitizing toothpaste – This type of toothpaste contains compounds that block the delivery of sensation from the tooth’s surface to the nerve.